TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunSnappyHydraTests.md

 $SNAPPYDATA_SOURCE_DIR/store/tests/core/src/main/java/bin/sample-runbt.sh <logDir> $SNAPPYDATA_SOURCE_DIR -d false io/snappydata/hydra/northwind/northWind.bt
 ```

-#### Running battery test using local.conf(with modifications in local.conf, as per requirement)
+#### Running battery test using local.conf (with modifications in local.conf, as per requirement)

-One can also provide a local.conf while running the battery test, for setting some global parameters or setting multi-hosts parameters to run the test on multiple nodes.
+To set some global parameters or to set multi-hosts parameters to run the test on multiple nodes, you can provide a local.conf while running the battery test.

 ```
 export SNAPPYDATA_SOURCE_DIR=<product checkout dir>